SchoolOfCode/bc13_w7d2_workshop_react-components-jeremy_abdi/README.md

 👉 Build a re-useable component:

 - Create a new folder inside of the components folder and call it `Card`.
+Done
 - Inside the `Card` folder Create a new file called index.js.
+Done
 - Inside index.js create a functional component that returns a JSX div.
 - Add a className `className="card"` to the JSX as there is a class allready applied to it in App.css (you can customize the CSS if you have time!).